Part 1: Block Basics

 Finally showing our Block B set on point in the second block coloring.

-When set as a two color quilt, the colors are placed exactly the same for all the 'diamond in a rectangle' blocks.
-The same goes for the 'square in a square' blocks, regardless of which size it is.
+When set as a two-color quilt, the colors are placed exactly the same for all the Diamond in a Rectangle blocks.
+The same goes for the Economy blocks, regardless of which size it is.
 That's a nice simplification to the piecing.

 Now let's have some fun with the color.